wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (2) In this Act, unless the context otherwise requires, audit regulatory systems are _adequate and effective_ if they are designed and operate in a manner that---

-    *   (a) promotes, in respect of issuer audits, quality, expertise, and integrity in the profession of auditors; and
+    *   (a) promotes, in respect of FMC audits, quality, expertise, and integrity in the profession of auditors; and

     *   (b) promotes the recognition of the professional status of New Zealand auditors in overseas jurisdictions.